Verona Murphy: 2019 Wexford by-election

 She was selected as the Fine Gael candidate for the November 2019 Wexford by-election, which was called after the election of Mick Wallace to the European Parliament.
-During the by-election campaign, Murphy made remarks supporting Noel Grealish's attempts to block a Direct Provision centre being created in Oughterard, County Galway, and suggested that immigrants coming to Ireland were being "infiltrated by ISIS" and would need to be "deprogrammed".
-She claimed that immigrants as young as "three or four years old" were a danger because of ISIS brainwashing and that ISIS is a “big part” of the migrant population in Ireland.
+During the by-election campaign, Murphy made remarks supporting Noel Grealish's attempts to block a direct provision centre being created in Oughterard, County Galway, and suggested that immigrants coming to Ireland were being "infiltrated by ISIS" and would need to be "deprogrammed".
+She claimed that immigrants as young as "three or four years old" were a danger because of ISIS brainwashing and that ISIS is a "big part" of the migrant population in Ireland.

 These remarks were criticised by the Irish Refugee Council and by members of opposition parties in the Dáil.
 Murphy subsequently apologised for her remarks and issued a statement, stating "This was a very poor choice of words and I am very sorry to anyone who was offended by them.
 People coming here fleeing persecution deserve to be treated with compassion and respect.
 They need to be given opportunities to forge a new start for themselves and their families.
 That is why we have direct provision: to provide board and lodging to people seeking asylum".

-However, following the apology, Murphy released a campaign video on YouTube in which she claimed that she had been "the victim of “character assassination in the media."
+However, following the apology, Murphy released a campaign video on YouTube in which she claimed that she had been "the victim of “character assassination in the media".
 This prompted the leader of Fine Gael and Taoiseach Leo Varadkar to comment directly on Murphy, stating the video was "bizarre" and "not party-approved".
 Several other top-ranking members of Fine Gael were also disturbed by her campaign, including Tánaiste Simon Coveney, who stated that Murphy's comments were wrong, and her choice of language about migrants was not acceptable.
 Murphy refused to participate in any of the by-election debates or panel discussions during the campaign.
 Fine Gael stated it was aware of allegations against Murphy of workplace bullying before the campaign began.

-On election day, Murphy received 9,543 (23.8%) first preference votes and was eliminated on the fourth count.
+On election day, Murphy received 9,543 (23.8%) first preference votes and was eliminated on the fourth count, in third place behind Malcolm Byrne (Fianna Fail) and George Lawlor (Labour).
 Despite the defeat, Murphy insisted on election day that she would be Fine Gael's candidate in the 2020 general election.